pvjones/material-blox/README.md

 # MUI-Blox

-Useful variants of the Material-UI `Box` component.
-Currently the only component is `Flex`, which mimics the behavior of `react-flexbox`.
-However, in addition to this functionality, all the props of `Box` are available.
+This project provides a simple extension of the Material-UI `Box` component called `Flex`.
+It mimics the behavior of `flexbox-react` and exposes a similar API.
+All the props of `Box` are also available via Material-UI's built-in styling functions.

-This version also includes a fix for a the min-height bug that interferes with the ability to create scrollable flex elements for Firefox. (https://bugzilla.mozilla.org/show_bug.cgi?id=1043520)
+This version includes a fix for a the [min-height bug](https://bugzilla.mozilla.org/show_bug.cgi?id=1043520) that interferes with the ability to create scrollable flex elements for Firefox.

+# Why

+This library greatly simplifies layout styling in JSX.
+If you know how to use flexbox, you know how to use the `Flex` component.

+There's no need for <Page>, <View>, <Section>, <PaddedBox>, <SpacedBox>, or any other arbitrarily named specced components to frame out your app.
+The terse shorthand props used by Material-UIs styling functions help reduce clutter make it easier to keep styling visible right where it's needed, rather than obfuscated behind myriad layout components.

 ## Install